oracle-livelabs/converged/obaas/explore-platform/explore-platform.md

     vault                             Active   5d3h
     ```

    Here is a summary of what is in each of these namespaces:

    * `admin-server` contains Spring Admin which can be used to monitor and manage your services
    * `apisix` contains the APISIX API Gateway and Dashboard which can be used to expose services outside the cluster
    * `application` is a pre-created namespace with the Oracle Database wallet and secrets pre-configured to allow services deployed there to access the Oracle Autonomous Database instance
    * `cert-manager` contains Cert Manager which is used to manage X.509 certificates for services
    * `cloudbank` is the namespace where you deployed the CloudBank sample application
    * `conductor-server` contains Netflix Conductor OSS which can be used to manage workflows
    * `eureka` contains the Spring Eureka Service Registry which is used for service discovery
    * `grafana` contains Grafana which can be used to monitor and manage your environment
    * `ingress-nginx` contains the NGINX ingress controller which is used to manage external access to the cluster
    * `kafka` contains a three-node Kafka cluster that can be used by your applciation
    * `obaas-admin` contains the Oracle Backend for Spring Boot administration server that manages deployment of your services
    * `observability` contains Jaeger tracing which is used for viewing distributed traces
    * `open-telemetry` contains the Open Telemetry Collector which is used to collect distributed tracing information for your services
    * `oracle-database-operator-system` contains the Oracle Database Operator for Kubernetes which can be used to manage Oracle Databases in Kubernetes environements
    * `otmm` contains Oracle Transaction Manager for Microservices which is used to manage transactions acorss services
    * `prometheus` contains Prometheus which collects metrics about your services and makes the available to Grafana for alerting and dashboarding
    * `vault` contains HashiCorp Vault which can be used to store secret or sensitive infomration for services, like credentials for example

+   Kubernetes namespaces contain other resources like pods, services, secrets and config maps.
+You will explore some of these now.

+1. Explore pods

+   TODO

+1. Explore services

+   TODO

+1. Explore secrets

+   TDOO

+1. Explore config maps

+   TODO

    ![pciture](images/obaas-xxx.png)